 - What is meditation?

-- The story of how meditation helped me fight my anger demons and win.
+- How did I use meditation to fight my anger demons and win?

 What is meditation?